How to get to the Seven Rila Lakes/Sapareva Banya from Sofia?

 Distance from Sofia: 120 km

-Plovdiv’s claim to be one of the oldest continuously inhabited cities in the world, along with its cozy artistic atmosphere and youthful spirit, make it a “must-see” for all the visitors of Bulgaria, who are eager to explore more than just the country’s capital.
+Plovdiv’s claim to be one of the oldest continuously inhabited cities in the world, along with its cozy artistic atmosphere and youthful spirit, make it a “must-see” for all visitors of Bulgaria, who are eager to explore more than just the country’s capital.

 Distance from: Sofia: 130 km